 It does not appear that this project will result in significant impacts to any archaeological or cultural resources.
-A records search dated September 7, 2023, conducted by the Central California Information Center (CCIC) for the project site area indicated that no prehistoric, historic, or archaeological resources known to have value to local cultural groups were formally reported to the CCIC.
-The CCIC report for the project site specified that both prehistoric and historic archaeological resources, including historical buildings and structures, have been found in subsurface context in association with the environs of the Newman quadrangle.
-The project site is already disturbed and has been ripped and planted in almond trees and tomatoes.
-No construction or demolition is proposed as part of this parcel map request.
+A record search dated December 19, 2024, conducted by the Central California Information Center (CCIC) indicated that no prehistoric, historic, or archaeological resources known to have value to local cultural groups were formally reported to the CCIC.
+The project site is already disturbed, and no construction or demolition is proposed as part of this parcel map request.
 The current project does not include ground disturbance, because of this, further study for archaeological or historical resources is not recommended within the CCIC report at this time.
+A condition of approval will be placed on the project requiring that should any archaeological or cultural resources be found during construction or demolition, activities shall halt until an on-site archaeological mitigation program has been approved by a qualified archaeologist.
+Any future activities will be held to the conditions of approval above based on the recommendation of the CCIC report.

 In accordance with SB 18 and AB 52, this project was not referred to the tribes listed with the Native American Heritage Commission (NAHC) as the project is not a General Plan Amendment and no tribes have requested consultation or project referral noticing.
-As mentioned above in the Tribal Resources section, conditions of approval will be placed on the project requiring that should any archaeological or cultural resources be found during construction, activities shall halt until an onsite archaeological mitigation program has been approved by a qualified archaeologist; and should any human remains be found on the property, the applicant/owner shall contact the County coroner pursuant to California Health and Safety Code Section 7050.3, who will determine if the find is Native American.
+As mentioned above in the Cultural Resources section, conditions of approval will be placed on the project requiring that should any archaeological or cultural resources be found during construction, activities shall halt until an on-site archaeological mitigation program has been approved by a qualified archaeologist; and should any human remains be found on the property, the applicant/owner shall contact the County coroner pursuant to California Health and Safety Code Section 7050.3, who will determine if the find is Native American.

 It does not appear that this project will result in significant impacts to any tribal resources.
-Accordingly, the potential impacts to tribal resources are less significant than those considered in the GPU EIR.
+Accordingly, the potential impacts to Tribal Resources are less significant than those considered in the GPU EIR.
 Less than significant impacts are considered to be consistent with the GPU EIR.

-References: Application materials; Central California Information Center Report for the project site, dated September 7, 2023; Stanislaus County General Plan and Support Documentation.1
+References: Application materials; Records search from the Central California Information Center, dated December 19, Stanislaus County General Plan and Support Documentation1.

 XIX.
-UTILITIES AND SERVICE SYSTEMS Would the project: Significant Project Impact Impact Not Identified by GPU EIR Substantial New Information Consistent with GPU EIR a) Require or result in the relocation or construction of new or expanded water, wastewater treatment or storm water drainage, electric power, natural gas, or telecommunications facilities, the construction or relocation of which could cause significant environmental effects? х b) Have sufficient water supplies available to serve the project and reasonably foreseeable future development during normal, dry and multiple dry years? x c) Result in a determination by the wastewater treatment provider which serves or may serve the project that it has adequate capacity to serve the project's projected demand in addition to the provider's existing commitments? х d) Generate solid waste in excess of State or local standards, or in excess of the capacity of local infrastructure, or otherwise impair the attainment of solid waste reduction goals? х e) Comply with federal, state, and local management and reduction statutes and regulations related to solid waste? Х
+U projec JTILITIES AND SERVICE SYSTEMS Would the t: Significant Project Impact Impact Not Identified by GPU EIR Substantial New Information Consistent with GPU EIR a) Require or result in the relocation or construction of new or expanded water, wastewater treatment or storm water drainage, electric power, natural gas, or telecommunications facilities, the construction or relocation of which could cause significant environmental effects? x b) Have sufficient water supplies available to serve the project and reasonably foreseeable future development during normal, dry and multiple dry years? х с) Result in a determination by the wastewater treatment provider which serves or may serve the project that it has adequate capacity to serve the project's projected demand in addition to the provider's existing commitments? x d) Generate solid waste in excess of state or local standards, or in excess of the capacity of local infrastructure, or otherwise impair the attainment of solid waste reduction goals? х е) Comply with federal, state, and local management and reduction statutes and regulations related to solid waste? х